Flaigue/Python-Projects/AimTraining/readme.md

 This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**.

+**Key Terms:**
-* **Attribution:** You must give appropriate credit to Leandro dos Reis.
+ **Attribution:** You must give appropriate credit to **Leandro dos Reis**, providing a link to this repository and indicating if any changes were made.
-* **Non-Commercial:** You may not use this material for commercial purposes without explicit permission.
+ **Non-Commercial:** You may not use this code or its derivatives for commercial purposes without explicit permission.
+ **Educational Use:** Feel free to download, study, and modify the code for learning and personal growth.